panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 ## 4. Conclusion

 `const props = defineProps()` returns a reactive object having the component props.
-However, if you apply the destructuring `const { prop1, prop2, ... } = defineProps()` you loose the reactivity.
+Be aware that appling the destructuring `const { prop1, prop2, ... } = defineProps()` you loose the reactivity.

 There are mainly 2 approaches to solve the lost reactivity.

-The first one, useful in case if you don't access often the prop values, is to simply not use the destructuring, and access the properties directly using `props.prop1`, `props.props2`, etc. property accessor.
-In small components, I almost always use this approach.
+The first one, useful in case if you don't access often the prop values, is to simply not use the destructuring, and access the properties directly using a property accessor: `props.prop1`, `props.props2`.
+In small components I almost always use this approach.

-The second approach involves deliberately transforming the props object into an object containing refs: `const { prop1, prop2, ... } = toRefs(props)`.
-This approach keeps the reactivity on destructuring.
+The second approach involves deliberately transforming the props object into an object containing refs: `const { prop1, prop2, ... } = toRefs(props)` keeping the reactivity on destructuring.
 Then you can access properties as standalone variable, e.g. `props1`, `prop2`, etc.

-I find the second approach more useful when I have to access the same prop value multiple times in the setup script.
+I find the second approach useful when I have to access the same prop value multiple times in the setup script.